traefik/traefik/docs/content/getting-started/concepts.md

 You no longer need to create and synchronize configuration files cluttered with IP addresses or other rules.

-!!! note "Many different rules"
+!!! info "Many different rules"

     In the example above, we used the request [path](../routing/routers/index.md#rule) to determine which service was in charge, but of course you can use many other different [rules](../routing/routers/index.md#rule).

-!!! note "Updating the requests"
+!!! info "Updating the requests"

     In the [middleware](../middlewares/overview.md) section, you can learn about how to update the requests before forwarding them to the services.